Essays on Geoscience at Two-Year Colleges

 Community Colleges currently serve 44% of all undergraduate students and 45% of all of all first time freshmen in the US1.
 The combined low cost and flexibility of community colleges has also meant that they accommodate a large percentage of minorities entering higher education.
 Hispanics now constitute 15% of the general population and 19% of college population in the US1.
 This increase has led to more Institutions being designated HSI (Hispanic Serving Institutions) by the federal government, where at least 25 percent of the full-time-equivalent students are Latino.

-Kevin Mullins part of Workshop 2012:Essays
+Examinations of Time part of Workshop 2012:Essays

 Kevin Mullins, Coconino County Community College